sol-contracts/Trustless-Escrow/README.md

 Preliminary testing done.

-To Do: self-destruct once transaction is inactive, write documentation.
+To Do: self-destruct once transaction is inactive, wei to ether, write documentation.